msteinbeck/tinyspline/README.md

 `c1.knots = [0.5, 0.5, 0.5, 0.5, 1, 1, 1, 1]`

-As you can see `c0` and `c1` share the knot value `0.5` and because of `s(u) = n+1` for all `u`, `c0` and `c1` are tangent their first and last control point respectively.
+As you can see `c0` and `c1` share the knot value `0.5` and because of `s(u) = n+1` for all `u`, `c0` and `c1` are tangent to their first and last control point respectively.
 If your B-Spline does not fulfill the requirements of the trivial case, you have to convert it by using the `ts_bspline_to_beziers` function.
 TODO, Describe this function in a new section and create a reference

 After looking closely to Bézier curves it should be obvious how to create lines and points.
 Lines are Bézier curves of degree 1 with 2 control points: